Working Family Payment

 - Any income your children may have

-Calculating income for FIS
+Calculating income for WFP

 The Department of Employment Affairs and Social Protection (DEASP) calculates your assessable earnings over a certain period of time.